 All GP practices are required to declare the mean earnings for GPs working to deliver NHS services to patients at each practice.

-The average pay for GPs working in Ashworth Street Surgery in the last financial year was £70160 before tax and National Insurance.
-This is for 5 full time GPs and 3 part time GPs who worked in the practice for more than six months.
+The average pay for GPs working in Ashworth Street Surgery in the last financial year was £65'656 before tax and National Insurance.
+This is for 1 full time GP, 9 part time GPs and 1 Locum GP who worked in the practice for more than six months.